davidmoten/log-analysis/README.md

         <path>PATH/FILENAME_REGEX</path>
 	</log>

-* PATH is the directory path or paths matching an ANT style wildcard path.
+* PATH is the ANT style wildcard path of the directory.
 * FILENAME_REGEX is a java regular expression for matching the filename part of the log file.

 An example using directory wildcards and a regular expression: